 Telecare Safety Sensor

-Can alert someone via the Lifeline phone or a page when there is a risk, such as smoke, carbon monoxide, heat or gas, or when a door is opened.
+Can alert someone via the Lifeline phone or a pager when there is a risk, such as smoke, carbon monoxide, heat or gas, or when a door is opened.

-For someone with limited mobility, the ability to take action in an emergency might be limited, representing a barrier to independence.
+For someone with limited mobility or memory issues, the ability to take action in an emergency might be limited, representing a barrier to independence.

 One solution is to place telecare sensors around the home designed to alert a third party (via the Lifeline phone or a pager) when there is danger of smoke, carbon monoxide, heat or gas, offering reassurance to the person, their family members and carers.
 There are a wide range of sensors available, including those that alert when a door is opened, when someone has got out of bed or a chair, or pressed their panic button.